Parking

 Never Get Another Parking Ticket!

-No one likes to get a parking ticket, and, in fact, the University Police would prefer not to give them.
+No one likes to get a parking ticket, and the University Police would prefer not to give them.
 The complete text of the parking regulations follows, in my role as Chief of Police and as a non-voting member of the Parking Appeals Committee, I would like to offer these hints on how to avoid parking tickets:

 • Feed the meter.
-If you park in a metered space, carefully note the hours of enforcement posted in the globe of each meter.
+If you park in a metered space, note that these are under 24-hour enforcement.
 Yes, even visitors have to feed the meters.

-• You can’t make your own space.
+• You cannot make your own space.
 You must park in a marked parking space.

-• If you work here or are registered for classes, you can’t be a visitor.
-Don’t park in visitor parking or display a visitor permit.
+• If you work here or are registered for classes, you cannot be a visitor.
+Do not park in visitor parking or display a visitor permit.

-• You can’t declare yourself to be handicapped.
+• You cannot declare yourself to be handicapped.
 It takes authorization from the Motor Vehicle Administration.

 • Food Service never stops.
 The Chesapeake Lot is enforced at all times.

-• Your car isn’t a State Vehicle: You can’t park your own car in a state vehicle space, even if you are on University business.
+• Your car is not a State Vehicle: You cannot park your car in a state vehicle space, even if you are on University business.

 • Loading zones are for commercial or state vehicles.
-To park a private vehicle at a loading zone requires a special permit from the University Police.
+To park a private vehicle in a loading zone requires a special permit from the University Police.

 • Save gas and time.
-The Stadium Lot is almost never full.
-Don’t spend gas and time cruising other lots for a space that is only a few yards or a couple of minute’s closer.
+The Stadium Lot is rarely full.
+Do not use your gas and time cruising other lots for a space that is only a few yards or a couple of minutes closer.

 • The parking ticket itself is your bill.
 Maryland registrants will not receive another bill.